BotYue/ELE-292-Lab-SU/Lab 5 Arduino II/Lab 5 Main Task 2.md

 ### 📌 Task 2.3 The 3.3 V Saturation Issue

-From your Task 1 measurement, you can see the actuall VRX/VRY Pin voltage is 5 V.
+From your Task 1 measurement, you can see the actuall Pin voltages are 2.5 V & 5 V.

-But in Task 2.2, your Arduino only gives you 3.3 V print-out.
+But in Task 2.2, your Arduino gives you 2.5 V & 3.3 V print-out.

 This is a **3.3 V Saturation Issue** in Arduino:<br> Arduino’s ADC reference is 3.3 V. Any analog input above 3.3 V saturates and gets read as 3.3 V.